BepInEx/BepInEx.Utility/README.md

 ## MessageCenter
 A simple plugin that shows any log entries marked as "Message" on screen.
 Plugins generally use the "Message" log level for things that they want the user to read.

+## SuppressGetTypesErrorsPatcher
+A patcher that hooks Assembly.GetTypes() and handles ReflectionTypeLoadException.
+Useful when game code is using Assembly.GetTypes() without handling the exception, and it crashes on plugin assemblies that have types that can't be loaded.

 #### How to make my mod compatible?
 Use the `Logger` of your plugin and call its `LogMessage` method or `Log` method and pass in `LogLevel.Message` as a parameter.
 You don't have to reference this plugin, and everything will work fine if this plugin doesn't exist.